rgknox/cime/doc/source/downloading_cesm.rst

 username and password for the input data repository will be the same as for the code repository.

-.. warning:: The input data repository contains datasets for many configurations and resolutions and is well over 1 TByte in total size.
+.. warning:: The input data repository contains datasets for many configurations and resolutions and is well over 2 TByte in total size.
 DO NOT try to download the entire dataset.

-Datasets can be downloaded on a case by case basis as needed and CESM now provides tools to check and download input data automatically.
+Datasets can be downloaded on a case by case basis as needed and CESM provides tools to check and download input data automatically.

 A local input data directory should exist on the local disk, and it also needs to be set in the CESM scripts via the variable ``$DIN\_LOC\_ROOT.``